ahhcash/Verifying-LLMAccessControl/README.md

 This experiment investigates factors influencing the accuracy of resource summarization in access control policies using three approaches: direct simplification, pre-trained generalization, and fine-tuned generalization.
 It also explores the impact of varying the number of enumerated strings on summarization accuracy.

 ## Data
+- We have made available the entire Dataset used for this project, to add your own:
 - Place your AWS policies dataset in the `Dataset` folder.
 - Generated policies will be saved in the `generated_policies` folder.
 - Results will be saved in CSV format in the `results` folder.